-- (a) Subject to subsection (d), the court in appointing a

-conservator shall consider qualified persons must be considered for appointment as conservator in the following order of priority: - (1) a conservator, guardian of the estate, or other like fiduciary appointed or recognized by an appropriate court of any other jurisdiction in which the protected person resides; - (2) a person nominated by the respondent if the respondent has attained 14 years of age and at the time of the nomination had sufficient capacity to express a preference; - (3) an agent appointed by the respondent under a durable power of attorney;
+(a) a qualified person must be considered for appointment as

+conservator in the following order of priority:

+(1) a conservator, guardian of the estate, or other like

+fiduciary appointed or recognized by an appropriate court of any other jurisdiction in which the protected person resides;

+(2) a person nominated by the respondent if the respondent

+has attained 14 years of age and at the time of the nomination had sufficient capacity to express a preference;

+(3) an agent appointed by the respondent under a durable power of attorney;

-- (4) the spouse of the respondent or a person nominated by will or other signed writing of a deceased spouse; - (5) an adult child of the respondent; - (6) a parent of the respondent or a person nominated by the will or other signed writing of a deceased parent; and - (7) an adult with whom the respondent has resided for more than six months before the filing of the petition. - (b) A person having priority under subsection (a)(1), (4), (5), or(6) may designate in writing a substitute to serve instead and thereby transfer the priority to the substitute. - (c) With respect to persons having equal priority, the court shall select the one it considers best qualified.
-The court, acting in the best interest of the protected person, may decline to appoint a person having priority and appoint a person having a lower priority or no priority. - (d) An owner, operator, or employee of [a long-term care institution] at which the respondent is receiving care may not be appointed as conservator unless related to the respondent by blood, marriage, or adoption.
+(4) the spouse of the respondent;

+(5) an adult child of the respondent;

+(6) a parent of the respondent; and

+(7) an adult with whom the respondent has resided for more than six months before the filing of the petition.

+(b) With respect to persons having equal priority, the court shall select the one it considers best qualified.
+The court, acting in the best interest of the protected person, may decline to appoint a person having priority and appoint a person having a lower priority or no priority.

+(c) An owner, operator, or employee of [a long-term care institution] at which the respondent is receiving care may not be appointed as conservator unless related to the respondent by blood, marriage, or adoption.

+(d) a person having priority under (a)(1), (4), (5), or (6) may designate in writing a substitute to serve instead and thereby transfer the priority to the substitute.

 Priority for consideration of appointment as conservator is given first to a fiduciary such as a conservator or guardian, then to the respondent's nominee or respondent's agent under a durable power of attorney before preference is given to spouse or relatives.
 Anyone affiliated with a long-term care facility at which the respondent is receiving care is ineligible to be conservator absent a blood, marital or adoptive arrangement.
-Sections (a)(4)and

-(6) allow someone who has been nominated as conservator to have a statutory preference when the court determines who should be appointed as conservator of the respondent.
+Sections (a)(4)and (6) allow someone who has been nominated as conservator to have a statutory preference when the court determines who should be appointed as conservator of the respondent.
 However, the person so designated has no authority to act without a court order and must follow the procedures for the establishment of a conservatorship.
-The process for nominating a guardian is much more detailed because of the need to protect the person in such circumstances and because there are many mechanisms available to the nominating individual to protect the property besides a conservatorship.
+The process for nominating a guardian is much more detailed because it is more important to protect the person in such circumstances.
+There are many mechanisms available to the nominating individual to protect the property besides a conservatorship.
 However, in some circumstances, conservatorship may be necessary, so it is incumbent on the appointed guardian to determine whether there is a need for a conservatorship, and if so, petition for appointment.
 A person named in a writing, will or otherwise, should be appointed unless not qualified.

 SECTION 413.
-PETITIONS FOR ORDERS SUBSEQUENT TO APPOINTMENT.
+PETITIONS FOR ORDERS SUBSEQUENT TO

+APPOINTMENT.

-- (a) The $\underline{\mathbf{A}}$ protected person or a person interested in the welfare of a protected person may file a petition in the appointing court for an order: - (1) requiring bond or collateral or additional bond or collateral, or reducing bond; - (2) requiring an accounting for the administration of the protected person's estate; - (3) directing distribution; - (4) removing the conservator and appointing a temporary or successor conservator; - (5) modifying the type of appointment or powers conferred upon granted to the conservator if the extent of protection or management previously granted is currently excessive or insufficient or the protected person's ability to manage the estate and business affairs has so changed as to warrant the action; or
+(a) The protected person or a person interested in the welfare of a protected person may file a petition in the appointing court for an order:

+(1) requiring bond or collateral or additional bond or

+collateral, or reducing bond;

+(2) requiring an accounting for the administration of the

+protected person's estate;

+(3) directing distribution;

+(4) removing the conservator and appointing a temporary

+or successor conservator;

+(5) modifying the type of appointment or powers conferred

+upon the conservator if the extent of protection or management previously granted is currently excessive or insufficient or the protected person's ability to manage the estate and business affairs has so changed as to warrant the action; or